nguyenlab/nguyenlab.github.io/tutorial/lab-gpu-setup.md

 The output may look like these patterns:

 ```
-fs003:/volumes/vol03/fs0035/s1510xxx on /home/s1510xxx
 150.65.xxx.xxx:/ifs/home/s1604/s1610xxx on /home/s1610xxx
 ```
-Look at the directory, you can see ``s1604`` and ``fs0035`` is the hostname of the storage server.
+Look at the directory, you can see ``s1604`` is the hostname of the storage server.
 So the ``storage path`` of your directory has following pattern and will be used in the point

 ```
 //<storage-hostname>.jaist.ac.jp/<storage-hostname>/<your-student-id>/